atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 <sqlbox

-answer="SELECT * FROM artists OUTER JOIN albums ON albums.artist_id = artists.id"
+answer="SELECT * FROM artists FULL OUTER JOIN albums ON albums.artist_id = artists.id"

-hint='Try using OUTER JOIN'
+hint='Try using FULL OUTER JOIN'

 correct_message='Correct!
 We can simply replace inner with outer to perform this type of join.'></sqlbox>